 Our anaesthetists are Fellows of the Australian and New Zealand College of Anaesthetists.
-They

-Supply world class skills in anaesthesia and perioperative medicine
+- Supply world class skills in anaesthesia and perioperative medicine.

-undertake research in perioperative anaesthesia
+- undertake research in perioperative anaesthesia.

-work close with our surgeons and other multi-disciplinary teams
+- work close with our surgeons and other multi-disciplinary teams.

 We supply the best anaesthesia care possible based on current evidence.
 This optimises your outcomes on your cancer journey.

 Anaesthetists are perioperative experts and serve a significant role around the time of surgery.
 Anaesthetists improve patients’ medical conditions before, during and after surgery.
 They use general and regional anaesthetic techniques.
 These reduce inflammation and the surgical stress response.
-This in turn helps

-reduce the risk of postoperative complications such as heart attack, stroke, blood clots and lung problems.
+- This helps reduce the risk of postoperative complications such as heart attack, stroke, blood clots and lung problems.

-facilitates rapid recovery from surgery
+- Helps facilitates rapid recovery from surgery.

 Before surgery